Tom Craddock

-Thomas Craddock (born 14 October 1986) is a retired English professional footballer who played for multiple clubs including Spennymoor Town, Middlesbrough, and Portsmouth as a striker.
+Thomas Craddock (born 14 October 1986) is an English retired professional footballer who played for multiple clubs including Spennymoor Town, Middlesbrough, and Portsmouth as a striker.

 Career

 Middlesbrough

 Born in Darlington, County Durham, Craddock came through the youth system at Middlesbrough since joining the academy from Darlington Spraire Lads when he was eleven years old, and was a member of their FA Youth Cup winning side in 2003–04.
 While at the academy, Craddock suffered a serious shoulder injury, but managed to overcome the injury and started out as attacker role and then switched to defense role before reverting to attacker role.
 On 12 March 2005, Craddock signed his first professional contract with the club.

 He made his first team debut for the club as a substitute in the final game of the 2005–06 season against Fulham, having already scored 20 goals for the reserve team.
 On 16 June 2006, Craddock signed a contract with the club, keeping him until 2008.

 He joined Wrexham on a month's loan from 25 October 2006.
 He scored the winning goal on his debut for the team; however, the next day it was discovered he had suffered a knee injury, ruling him out for six weeks.
 After being sidelined for weeks, Craddock scored on his return for the club's reserve match against Leeds United Reserve on 29 November 2006.

 In the 2007–08 season, Craddock made a handful of first team appearance at Middlesbrough following a crisis of striker's injury and made two more league appearances for the club.
 However, Craddock suffered a hernia injury that resulted him having two operation and upon return, his first team opportunities was further limited.
 On 13 February 2008, Craddock joined League One side Hartlepool United on a month's loan.
 Craddock made his Hartlepool United debut three days later, where he played 26 minutes, in a 1–1 draw against Cheltenham Town.
 After making four appearances, Craddock's loan spell with the club came to an end on 18 March 2008 following a one-month loan.

 Ahead of the 2008–09 season, he signed a one-year contract extension with Middlesbrough in July 2008.